Spironolactone: Side effects

 One of the most common side effects of spironolactone is frequent urination.
-Other general side effects include dehydration, hyponatremia (low sodium levels), mild hypotension (low blood pressure), ataxia (muscle incoordination), drowsiness, dizziness, dry skin, and rashes.
-Because of its antiandrogenic activity, spironolactone can, in men, cause breast tenderness, gynecomastia (breast development), feminization in general, and demasculinization, as well as sexual dysfunction including loss of libido and erectile dysfunction, although these side effects are usually confined to high doses of spironolactone.
-At very high doses (400 mg/day), spironolactone has also been associated with testicular atrophy and reversibly reduced fertility, including semen abnormalities such as decreased sperm count and motility in men.
-However, such doses of spironolactone are rarely used clinically.
+Other general side effects include dehydration, hyponatremia (low sodium levels), mild hypotension, ataxia (muscle incoordination), drowsiness, dizziness, dry skin, and rashes.
+Because of its antiandrogenic activity, spironolactone can cause breast tenderness, gynecomastia (breast development), feminization in general, and demasculinization, as well as sexual dysfunction including loss of libido and erectile dysfunction, although these side effects are usually confined to high doses.
+At very high doses (400 mg/day), spironolactone has also been associated with testicular atrophy and reversibly reduced fertility, including semen abnormalities, such as decreased sperm count and motility in men, but such doses of spironolactone are rarely used clinically.
 In women, spironolactone can cause menstrual irregularities, breast tenderness, and breast enlargement.
 Aside from these adverse effects, the side effects of spironolactone in women taking high doses are minimal, and it is well tolerated.

-The most important potential side effect of spironolactone is hyperkalemia (high potassium levels), which, in severe cases, can be life-threatening.
-Hyperkalemia in these people can present as a normal anion-gap metabolic acidosis.
-It has been reported that the addition of spironolactone to loop diuretics in patients with heart failure was associated with a higher risk of hyperkalemia and acute kidney injury (AKI).
-Spironolactone may put people at a heightened risk for gastrointestinal issues like nausea, vomiting, diarrhea, cramping, and gastritis.
-In addition, there has been some evidence suggesting an association between use of the medication and bleeding from the stomach and duodenum, though a causal relationship between the two has not been established.
+A potential side effect of spironolactone is hyperkalemia (high potassium levels), which in severe cases, can be life-threatening.
+Hyperkalemia can present as a normal anion-gap metabolic acidosis.
+The addition of spironolactone to loop diuretics in people with heart failure reportedly was associated with a higher risk of hyperkalemia and acute kidney injury.
+Spironolactone may put people at a heightened risk for gastrointestinal issues such as nausea, vomiting, diarrhea, cramping, and gastritis.
+In addition, some evidence suggests an association between use of the medication and bleeding from the stomach and duodenum, though a causal relationship between the two has not been established.
 Also, spironolactone is immunosuppressive in the treatment of sarcoidosis.

 Most of the side effects of spironolactone are dose-dependent.
 Low-dose spironolactone is generally very well tolerated.
 Even higher doses of spironolactone, such as 100 mg/day, are well tolerated in most individuals.
-Dose-dependent side effects of spironolactone include menstrual irregularities, breast tenderness and enlargement, orthostatic hypotension, and hyperkalemia.
-The side effects of spironolactone are usually mild and rarely result in discontinuation.
+Dose-dependent side effects of spironolactone include menstrual irregularities, breast tenderness, and enlargement, orthostatic hypotension, and hyperkalemia.
+Its side effects are usually mild and rarely result in discontinuation.